PushpenderIndia/Sinister/README.md

    * Restart the System.

 #### Method 2:
-   * Run "RemoveTechnowLogger.bat" in Infected System and then restart the PC to stop the current Running Evil File.
+   * Run "RemoveSinister.bat" in Infected System and then restart the PC to stop the current Running Evil File.

-## Removing TechNowLogger in Linux:
+## Removing Sinister in Linux:

    * Open Autostart file with any text editor,
      ****Autostart File Path: ~/.config/autostart/xinput.desktop****